Breadcrumb

 • Collaborative programming with student clubs and organizations, academic departments, faculty, and alumni, UCR ASP Members

-The mission of African Student Programs is to transform the lives of undergraduate and graduate Black scholars from the Pan African Diaspora (including Black American, Caribbean, Afro-Latinx, and African continent) and cultivate a safe, inclusive community where their Black identity is affirmed.
-Our Black scholars will be able to develop academically, culturally, and holistically on their journey at UCR and beyond.
+The mission of African Student Programs is to transform the lives of undergraduate and graduate Black scholars from the Pan-African Diaspora (including Black American, Caribbean, Afro-Latinx, and African continents) and scholars with an interest in Black culture and history to cultivate a safe, inclusive community where Black culture is affirmed.
+Our Black scholars and those with an interest in Black culture will be able to develop academically, culturally, and holistically on their journey at UCR and beyond.

-The vision of African Student Programs is to empower EVERY Black scholar to L.E.A.D.:
+The vision of African Student Programs is to empower EVERY scholar, including Black scholars, to L.E.A.D.:

 Live a life on purpose and leave a legacy that impacts their local and global communities